 Are you a risk-taker when it comes to your finances?
 Or, do you save money with your long-term future in mind?

 No matter your saving style, one thing is for sure: Americans, in general, are not saving enough.
-In fact, GOBankingRates' latest savings survey found nearly 70 percent of Americans have less than $1,000 in a savings account.
+In fact, 56% of Americans could not cover an emergency expense of $1,000.
 If your savings account is near empty, the problem could be your saving style.

 “Those who save simply because they believe that they should save, tend to do so no matter what,” said Kyle J. McCauley, managing partner at City Center Financial.
 “They put 5 percent or 10 percent of their paycheck in a separate account, every time, and just let the money sit there.
 They have no particular goal, other than to consistently save money.
 These individuals often amass savings accounts in the tens to hundreds of thousands of dollars.”